allebone/help.omni.af.mil/docs/PEX/Training.md

 ### Lists

-Select the LISTS subtab to update or add to the lists \(if applicable\).
+Select the LISTS sub tab to update or add to the lists \(if applicable\).
 Accomplish methods are added locally \(not imported with HQ CT task files\).
 Categories, Settings, and Program Names can be added for when adding local tasks.
 HQ CT files imported with categories, settings, and/or program names identified in the HQ tasks will populate here.

 * Accomplishment Method: Accomplishment method can identified on the worksheet when reporting training accomplished and then display on the TAR.
 Do not delete or change the “NORMAL” method.
 This method is required in the master list.